 The First National Bank Of Morristown

-The First National Bank Of Morristown in New Jersey printed $3,542,680 dollars worth of national currency.
+The First National Bank Of Morristown in Tennessee printed $1,439,170 dollars worth of national currency.
 Over $1,000,000 face value is a lot of money.
 However, some types and denominations of currency from this bank could still be rare.
-This national bank opened in 1865 and stopped printing money in 1935, which equals a 71 year printing period.
-That is considering a long operation period for a national bank.
-During its life, The First National Bank Of Morristown issued 17 different types and denominations of national currency.
+This national bank opened in 1886 and stopped printing money in 1933, which equals a 48 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank Of Morristown issued 9 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Morristown was located in Morris County.
-It was assigned charter number 1188.
+For the record, The First National Bank Of Morristown was located in Hamblen County.
+It was assigned charter number 3432.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Morristown also printed 7,950 sheets of $5 1882 brown back national bank notes.
-A print range between 5,000 and 10,000 suggests that there should be at least a couple of notes known to exist.
+The First National Bank Of Morristown in Tennessee printed 4,600 sheets of $5 1882 brown back national bank notes.
+That it is not an exceptionally low number of sheets.
+However, you have to remember that we are talking about bank notes printed before 1902.
+Even a large print number could have a very low survival rate.
 You can take the total number of sheets printed and multiply that number by four to get the exact number of 1882 $5 brown back bank notes this bank issued.
 Each note has a portrait of James Garfield on the left hand side of the bill.
 These are very popular with collectors because they have different text layouts.
 Some notes are worth as little as a few hundred dollars, but most are worth a good deal more.

 Series of 1882 $5 Brown Back

-The First National Bank Of Morristown also printed 917 sheets of $10 1882 brown back national bank notes.
-Very few national banks issued such a small number of 1882 brown backs.
+The First National Bank Of Morristown printed 1,893 sheets of $10 1882 brown back national bank notes.
+That sheet output number is small.
+Don’t expect too many of these to be available to collectors.
 There were three $10 bills printed on a single sheet of 1882 brown backs.
 The design of the bill is similar to all earlier ten dollar national bank notes.
 The nickname comes from the fact that these bills have a brown seal and brown overprint.
 Despite saying series of 1882, these were actually printed by some banks up until 1908.
 The date you see in cursive relates to when the bank first started issuing brown back notes.

 Series of 1882 $10 Brown Back